rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 What IPv4 address should be used?
 (CIDR subnet notation, “auto” or “none”) [default=auto]:
 ```

 If you want to use IPv6 on your LXD containers, you can turn on this next option.
 That is up to you, but you mostly shouldn’t need to.
-I think.
-I tend to leave it on out of laziness.

 ```
 What IPv6 address should be used?
 (CIDR subnet notation, “auto” or “none”) [default=auto]: